What is Cushing syndrome?

 What causes Cushing syndrome?

-Cushing syndrome happens when you have too many corticosteroids in your body.
-When the disorder starts with the pituitary gland, the condition is called Cushing syndrome.
+Cushing syndrome happens when you have too much cortisol in your body.
+When the disorder starts with the pituitary gland, the condition is called Cushing disease. .
 The gland makes too much adrenocorticotropin hormone (ACTH).
-That causes the adrenal glands to make too many corticosteroids.
+That causes the adrenal glands to make too many corticosteroids (mainly cortisol.)

 Another main cause is taking steroid medicines like prednisone for a long time.
 These are sometimes used to treat chronic diseases such as asthma.
 Other causes include: